 The preliminary figures for 2014 show greenhouse gas emissions from Norwegian territory of 53.8 million tonnes of CO2 equivalents, which is about the same as the previous year.
 Increased emissions from oil and gas extraction were offset by a decrease in emissions from heating and coastal navigation.

 |2014||Change in per cent|

 |1Does not include international sea and air traffic.|

-The figures presented in this article are preliminary and will be revised in January / February 2015.
-The updated release will also include more detailed tables of emissions by source and by industry.
+The figures presented in this article are preliminary and will be revised in December 2015.
+The new publication will also include more detailed tables of emissions by source and by industry.

 In 2008, the majority in the Norwegian parliament entered into an agreement on a national target for emission reductions.
-The target is that domestic emissions shall not exceed 45-47 million tonnes of CO2 equivalents in 2020.
-In 2013, the emissions were approximately 6-8 million tonnes above this national target.
+The target is to reduce the global greenhouse gas emissions by 30 per cent of domestic emissions in 1990.
+About two thirds of this reduction will be domestic cuts, setting the goal for total greenhouse gas emissions to 45-47 million tonnes of CO2 equivalents in 2020.